Consolidated Annual Performance and Evaluation Report

-The 2024 Annual Action Plan is the City’s application to the Department of Housing and Urban Development (HUD) for Community Development Block Grant (CDBG) and HOME Investment Partnership Program (HOME) funds.
-The Annual Action Plan explains how the City will use the funds from HUD in the City Fiscal Year (FY) 2024 to address Yakima’s housing and community development needs.
-Programs proposed in the 2024 Annual Action Plan are guided by the Priority Needs in the FY 2020-2024 Consolidated Plan.
-The activities included in the 2024 Annual Action Plan include these goals:
+The 2025 Annual Action Plan is the City’s application to the Department of Housing and Urban Development (HUD) for Community Development Block Grant (CDBG) and HOME Investment Partnership Program (HOME) funds.
+The Annual Action Plan explains how the City will use the funds from HUD in the City Fiscal Year (FY) 2025 to address Yakima’s housing and community development needs.
+View the Office of Neighborhood and Development Services page for more information.

 Housing Action Plan (HAP)